 State-Level Estate Taxes

-We have offices in New York and Vermont, and there are state-level estate taxes in these two states.
+Our office is located in Vermont.
 Since the exclusions are lower, you could face exposure on the state level even if you are exempt from the federal estate tax.
 There have been changes in the exclusion amounts in these respective states for 2020.